How to know whether you need a Squarespace® or WordPress® website

 When considering a new website design, one of the first decisions you’ll need to make is which content management system (CMS) to use.
 There are two big players that often meet in the metaphorical web development ring: It’s often Squarespace® vs WordPress®.
 While both platforms are content management systems meant to assist in blog and website creation and management, they have many differences.

 Let’s step in the ring with them and see how they match up.

-The vital difference: open source software
+The vital difference in Squarespace vs WordPress: open source software

 Open source software uses publicly accessible and modifiable source code, or a program’s initial programming language.
 This means anyone has the ability to adjust, fix or improve upon the software’s source code.